Helping millions of people navigate the world of technology.

 Step 3: Re-insert the battery and boot your PC.
 After that, plug in the power cord and see if Windows can detect the battery.

-Step 2: In the Device Manager window, double click on Batteries to expand it.
+Step 2: In the Device Manager window, double-click on Batteries to expand it.
+Right-click on the battery adapter and select Disable device.

-Step 4: Right-click on the battery adapter again and select Enable device.
+Step 3: Right-click on the battery adapter again and select Enable device.

-5. Update Battery Driver
+Fix 3: Update the Battery Driver

 Step 2: Under Batteries, right-click on the battery adapter and select Update driver.

 From there, follow the on-screen instructions to finish updating the driver.
 If the error remains, it could be caused by a corrupted battery driver.
 In that case, you can try uninstalling the driver instead.
+Restart your PC after that to allow Windows to install the removed driver again.

-6. Reset BIOS
+Fix 4: Reset BIOS Settings

 Step 1: Press the Windows key + S to open the search menu.
 Type in recovery options in the box and press Enter.